-Modern Spanish Revival Home (Inside & Out) in Palm Springs
+Modern Spanish Revival Home in Palm Springs: Inside & Out

 We’ve all been there.
 Let’s just change the paint color in this room, ok?
 Maybe replace the baseboards and then call it a day.

-One couple embraced a similar challenge, only they reconstructed and modernized an entire home enduring a 2-year project.
-Demolition of an original 3-bedroom, 4-bathroom house ensued to the foundation and studs.
+One couple embraced a similar challenge, only they reconstructed and modernized an entire home, enduring a two-year project.
+The demolition of an original 3-bedroom, 4-bathroom house ensued to the foundation and studs.

 To honor the husband’s Hispanic heritage, a modern Spanish Revival house in Palm Springs, California, was reborn.
-Designer, Mindy Laven, is credited with the remarkable design.
+Mindy Laven, the designer, is credited with the remarkable design.

 Let’s take a tour, but first…